Gender equality: flying blind in a time of crisis – Launching the Global Health 50/50 2021 report

 COVID-19 has, in some ways, acted as a pressure test of the system – showcasing what principles and agendas, in a period of crisis, are maintained in responses across the sector.
 The 2021 Report finds certain areas notable progress despite the odds, as well as the areas where rhetoric has been used as a substitute for action.

-Across a series of three events, we will explore the implications of health-related COVID-19 responses which have largely ignored gender, what the past year can tell us about efforts to redistribute power and privilege in the global health workforce, and question what it will take to see gender-transformative change across the sector in the current global landscape.
+Over two events, we will explore the implications of health-related COVID-19 responses which have largely ignored gender, what the past year can tell us about efforts to redistribute power and privilege in the global health workforce, and question what it will take to see gender-transformative change across the sector in the current global landscape.

 The events will bring together a diverse range of perspectives, from different parts of the system, to discuss barriers to progress, why some have managed to spearhead change, and what others need to be able to do so.
 All events are free and open to all, but registration is required.
 Don’t miss out – sign up and save the dates today.

 Flying gender blind in a year of crisis – what does it mean for health?

 A recording of this event can be found here.